realmikkifriend/readinglist-stats/README.md

-# Pocket Stats _(pocket-stats)_
+# Reading List Stats _(readinglist-stats)_

-A micro-app that displays a Pocket user's reading list and various stats and charts.
+A micro-app that displays a user's reading list and various stats and charts.
+Originally written for Pocket, updated to use Instapaper.